jonnor/ESC-CNN-microcontroller/report/report.md

 Also when playing back a finite-length recording, the file may be many times longer than the sounds that are of interest.
-To solve these problems, the audio stream is split up into analysis windows of fixed length, that are classified independently.
+To solve these problems, the audio stream is split up into analysis windows of fixed length, which are classified independently.
 The length of the window is typically a little longer than the longest target sound.
 The windows can follow each-other with no overlap, or move forward by a number less than the window length (overlap).
-With overlap a target sound will be classified a couple of times, at a slightly different position inside the analysis window each time.
+With overlap, a target sound will be classified a couple of times, at a slightly different position inside the analysis window each time.
 This can improve classification accuracy.